 - A spend map, a periodic plan for what is to be bought.
-Understand what (and how) you and your subrecipient spend. - A contracts register of vendors, contractors, and subcontractors by date and type of procurement (micropurchases, small purchases, requests for proposals, and sole-source and competitive bids), funding source, and amount of the contract, along with a brief description. - A Summary of change orders by contract. - A report that cross-checks vendor addresses and phone numbers with those of employees. - A report of any purchases lacking invoices.
+Understand what (and how) you and your subrecipient spend. - A contracts register of vendors, contractors, and subcontractors by date and type of procurement (micropurchases, small purchases, requests for proposals, and sole-source and competitive bids), funding source and amount of the contract, along with a brief description. - · A Summary of change orders by contract. - A report that cross-checks vendor addresses and phone numbers with those of employees. - · A report of any purchases lacking invoices review comparing the work activity logs, provided as support for payments for a drainage cleaning contractor, to the contractor's invoices found that the work activity logs were not complete.
+The city will need to work with HUD to review the records and determine whether they support the procurements and costs claimed.
+The grantee should have ensured that it received and maintained all necessary support.
+In labor hour contracts, the city needed to ensure that it received signed time and attendance reports and that those reports indicated which hours were for which approved activities.